SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Baselines and Tuning Details

 \subsection{Thresholding and operating points}

-\paragraph{Streaming (accuracy-drop detection).} Each method outputs a scalar score $S(x_t)$ increasing with uncertainty.
-On a \emph{dev} stream (ID$\to$CID$\to$OOD), we select a single threshold $\tau^\star$ to maximize F1 for event frames (events labeled from sliding-window accuracy dips; Appx.~\ref{app:acc-drop}).
-We then \emph{freeze} $\tau^\star$ and report AUPRC and median delay on test streams.
+In streaming accuracy-drop detection, each method outputs a scalar score $S(x_t)$ that increases with uncertainty.
+On a dev stream that transitions ID$\to$CID$\to$OOD, we select a single threshold $\tau^\star$ to maximize F1 for event frames, where events are labeled from sliding-window accuracy dips (Appx.~\ref{app:acc-drop}).
+We then freeze $\tau^\star$ and report AUPRC and median detection delay on test streams.

-\paragraph{Selective prediction (risk--coverage).} On the ID dev split (or CID dev for corrupted selective risk), we scan thresholds to reach target coverage levels $\{50,60,\dots,95\}\%$ and report the error rate among accepted samples.
-For methods with a calibrated probability (Temp, Evid), we also report selective NLL on accepted samples to quantify confidence quality under abstention.
+For selective prediction, we scan thresholds on the dev split (ID dev or CID dev when evaluating corrupted selective risk) to reach target coverage levels in $\{50,60,\dots,95\}\%$ and report the error rate among accepted samples.
+For methods that yield calibrated probabilities (Temp, Evid), we additionally report selective NLL on accepted samples to quantify confidence quality under abstention.